jinghuazhao/physalia/README.md

 ## How to contribute (adapted from [Apress](https://github.com/apress))

-Efforts are highly welcome for the sites' enrichment as a long-term project, via the following steps:
+Efforts are highly welcome for improvement over [the repositories](https://github.com/jinghuazhao?tab=repositories) as a long-term project, via the following steps:

 1. Make sure you have a GitHub account.
 2. Fork a repository.